HoneyHoneyTeam/ESP32-Marauder-Pocket-Unit-GPS-Slim-Jim/README.md

 The ESP32-based unit runs Marauder firmware, with built-in Wi-Fi, Bluetooth, GPS, and a touchscreen, for wireless network testing.

-## What is difference between The Slim Jim version and the V2 version?
+## What is difference between different versions of our Marauder units?

-The main purpose of creating Slim Jim is keep the 2.8inch touch screen also reduce the size of the unit.
-In order to do that, 800mah battery has been used internally.
-More info please check the comparision table in the listing photos.

 <br/>